newhoa/victory-gtk-theme/README.md

 To install the theme you can [download the theme as an archive](https://github.com/newhoa/victory-gtk-theme/archive/master.zip) and extract the folder of the version you want to your `/home/yourusername/.themes/` folder.

-Or you can clone it in the terminal using either of these commands (NOTE: this will download all variants and also any documentation in the repository):
+Or you can clone it in the terminal using either of these commands (NOTE: this will download all variants and also any documentation in the repository to your themes folder):

 ```bash
 $ git clone https://github.com/newhoa/victory-gtk-theme.git ~/.themes/